spatialos/gdk-for-unity/docs/reference/glossary.md

 <span style="display: block;margin-top: -20px;font-size: 10pt;"><i>Not to be confused with [client-worker](#client-worker).</i></span>

-A game client is a binary.
-A [client-worker](#client-worker) is an object instantiated by said binary.
+A game client is a binary that you use to launch your game.
+This binary instantiates a [client-worker](#client-worker) to connect to SpatialOS.

 ## GameObject

-In the GDK, each [SpatialOS entity](#spatialos-entity) that a [worker instance](#worker) has checked out can optionally be represented as a GameObject.
+In the GDK, each [SpatialOS entity](#spatialos-entity) that a [worker instance](#worker) has checked out can be represented as a GameObject.

 See [the GameObject Creation feature module]({{urlRoot}}/modules/game-object-creation/overview) documentation for more info.